‘Daddy, I feel sick.’ So came the call from the back. Seconds later, he was covered in vomit. So was his seat, his toys, and the surrounding area.

 This was my Son a few days back.
-He always used to be a good traveler in the car, but recently he has been suffering from motion sickness.
+He always used to be a good traveler in the car, but recently, he suffered from motion sickness.

-What I learned from this life episode, I thought I would pass on to you, because car/travel sickness is actually very common with toddlers and babies.
+I learned from this life episode that I thought I would pass on to you because car/travel sickness is widespread with toddlers and babies.

 Motion sickness – the cause